determined-ai/determined/docs/training/model-management/model-registry-org.rst

 .. _organizing-models:

 #########################################
- Organizing Models in the Model Registry
+ Organize Models in the Model Registry
 #########################################

 Determined includes built-in support for a *model registry*, which makes it easy to organize trained